SebLuciani/introduction-to-React/README.md

 From this github repo : https://github.com/hiteshchoudhary/react-english/tree/main

-To preview a page :
+To build a page :

     - Firstly I have to create the vite project by using the command npm create vite@latest
     - Then install the node_modules by hitting the following command : npm i